 This final step — shocking your pool — is very important because it helps keeps your water clean.
 Add two pounds of shock for every 10,000 gallons of water and then allow your pool’s circulation system to do its work.
 It may be necessary to “shock” your pool daily for the first few days to help eliminate the buildup of organic contaminants that can occur over the winter.
 Finally, add some algaecide and a clarifier to complete the cleanup process.

 WCI POOLS & SPAS

 WCI Pools & Spas is one of the top providers of in-ground swimming pools and above-ground swimming pools in Iowa.
 Don’t forget to check out the types of pool installations we offer – FiberglassPools, Lap Pools, Modern Freeform Pools, Custom Pool and Classic Inground Pools.
-We’re also your one-stop pool supply store with all of the items you need to open your pool for spring.
+We’re also your one-stop pool supply store with all of the items you need when preparing to open your swimming pool for spring.
 Visit our Ames or Urbandale showrooms to find the perfect pool or message us with any questions you might have.